 The castle has been rebuilt and modified several times and today it bears the marks of the different eras: there are the fortified medieval bastions, Romanesque and neo-Gothic additions and unique nineteenth century Tuscan details.
 Brolio Castle towers over the Ricasoli company lands, the most extensive in the Chianti Classico area, that unfold with a continuous succession of colors and hues over gentle hills, velvety valleys and thick woodlands of oaks and chestnuts.

-The 1,200 hectares of property include 235 hectares of vineyards and 26 of olive groves, in the commune of Gaiole.
+The 1,200 hectares of property include 240 hectares of vineyards and 26 of olive groves, in the commune of Gaiole.

-open from 10:00am to 6:30pm (ticket office open until 5:30)
+(ticket office open until 6:00pm)

-open from 10:00am to 7:00pm (ticket office open until 6:00)
+Open from 10:00am to 5:00pm (ticket office open until 4:00)